sega-yarkin/ex_config/README.md

 end
 ```

-Additional examples you can find in `example` directory.
+Additional examples can be found in `example` directory.